livemusiclocator/instabear/pi-automation/README.md

 This script automates the process of generating and posting Instagram content using a Raspberry Pi.

+## System Architecture

+### Raspberry Pi's Role
+- Acts as the automation server that runs on a schedule (7:45 AM daily)
+- Executes a headless browser to interact with the web interface
+- Handles the entire posting workflow automatically without human intervention
+- Takes screenshots during the process for verification
+- Sends Slack notifications with local Melbourne timestamps
+- Cleans up temporary files after successful posting
+- Provides logging and error handling

+### GitHub's Role
+- Hosts the web application via GitHub Pages
+- Stores the source code for both the web app and automation scripts
+- Serves as temporary storage for the carousel images
+- Provides version control and change tracking
+- Enables the @octokit/rest API to programmatically manage repository content
+- Allows the Pi to clean up temp-images after successful posting

+### Overall Workflow
+1. The Pi's cron job triggers at 7:45 AM Melbourne time
+2. The Pi launches a headless browser and navigates to the GitHub Pages URL
+3. The browser generates carousel images and uploads them to GitHub
+4. The browser posts the images to Instagram via the Meta Graph API
+5. The Pi cleans up temporary images from the GitHub repository
+6. The Pi sends a Slack notification with the results and local timestamp

 ## Prerequisites

 1. Raspberry Pi running Raspberry Pi OS (Debian-based)